ETH-DISCO/advx-bench/docs/0-model-selection.md

 - https://arxiv.org/abs/2401.14159
 - https://github.com/IDEA-Research/Grounded-Segment-Anything
 - https://huggingface.co/spaces/linfanluntan/Grounded-SAM
-- ❌ comes with docker container, can be managed with docker-compose, but docker is a pain to use with nvidia gpus
+- ❌ comes with docker container that can be orchestrated using docker-compose, but docker doesn't support [apple mps](https://github.com/pytorch/pytorch/issues/81224) as a pytorch backend and is very time consuming to set up to work with cuda

 sam vit @ 2023: